How to Get Rid of your ISPs Modem Rental Fee (Buy Your Own Modem)

 Some ISPs say that you must use their equipment, while others try to scare you into believing they won’t support yours.
 But with an average price of around $12/month ($144/year), it’s definitely worth exploring further, no matter who your ISP is, as you can typically recoup the cost of buying your own devices within the first year, and then – pure savings!

-Update: the Xfinity modem rental fee was raised again to $15/month in 2023 (and $25/month for “xFi Complete” previously).
+Update: the Xfinity modem rental fee was raised again to $15/month (and $25/month for “xFi Complete” previously).

 In fact, the Television Viewer Protection Act, implemented in 2020, now forbids television and broadband providers for charging customers to use their own devices.
 Frontier, for example, was charging its customers $10/month to use their own modem, without providing any repair/support for those modems.